ZhuoliYin/zhuoliyin.github.io/_pages/about.md

 - *08/2025*: Our paper ["Enhanced global oil spill dataset from 1967 to 2023 based on text-form incident information"](https://www.nature.com/articles/s41597-025-05601-9) has been published online in *Scientific Data*.
 - *06/2025*: I joined Amazon as an applied scientist intern in NYC🗽.
 - *05/2025*: I will attend IISE annual conference 2025 and present three works.
-- *04/2025*: I received an $800 Graduate Research Grant from Purdue’s Institute for a Sustainable Future (ISF) to support my research on assessing AI models' carbon footprint.
+- *04/2025*: I received a Graduate Research Grant from Purdue’s Institute for a Sustainable Future (ISF) to support my research on assessing AI models' carbon footprint.
 - *10/2024*: I am honored to have been selected as a 2024–2025 IISE Future Faculty Fellow.
 I am fortunate to be paired with [Prof. Uday Venkatadri](https://www.dal.ca/faculty/engineering/industrial/faculty-staff/our-faculty1/professors/uday-venkatadri.html) as my mentor!
 - *08/2024*: I attend [NSF Workshop on Sustainable Computng](https://nsf-desc-2024.github.io/) held at Purdue on Aug 20-21
 - *10/2023*: I received 2023-2024 Lee A. Chaden Fellowship in Industrial Engineering at Purdue.
-- *09/2023*: Purdue Today featured our story on [Arthur](https://www.purdue.edu/studentsuccess/news/09_07_23.html), an AI-powered teaching assistant tool designed to support engineering education.
+- *09/2023*: *Purdue Today* featured our story on [Arthur](https://www.purdue.edu/studentsuccess/news/09_07_23.html), an AI-powered teaching assistant tool designed to support engineering education.
 - *08/2023*: I will be lecturing IE343 Engineering Economics with ~150 undergraduate students.
 Looking forward to the new semester!

 # 💻 Internships